barbazul/1kfa/mod_guide_gm.md

 ## A Second Day of Peace

-In order to give the players' characters a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a *Journey point* must be spent.
+In order to give the PCs a second day of peace and quiet in a town, so that multiple time-consuming downtime actions can be made in a row without any bad consequences happening in the narrative, a *Journey point* must be spent.

 ## An Unexpected Arrival

-When the players find themselves in a situation that looks dire:
+When the heroes find themselves in a situation that looks dire:

  * There's no hope and no way out
  * They're surrounded and outnumbered